top of page

 It went everywhere.

-It's really humbling.
+It’s humbling.

-I find the conversations truly therapeutic for me.
+These conversations are therapeutic for me.

 According to recent data, 19.8 million people played pickleball in the US in 2024.
 That’s a 45.8% increase from 2023.
 It’s the fourth consecutive year as America’s fastest-growing sport.